 Download the Customer Owned Banking Code of Practice.

-- We will comply with our legal and industry obligations.
+- We will deliver services with reasonable care and skill.

 In adopting this Code, Queensland Country, together with our employees, agents and representatives acting on our behalf, is bound by the higher standards and additional requirements set out in the Code.